 Applicators should always be familiar with storage directions on their pesticide product label.
-For more information consult the chemical manufacturer or read the MontGuide titled 'Cold Weather Storage and Handling of Pesticides' at www.pesticides.montana.edu by selecting 'References'.
+For more information consult the chemical manufacturer or read the MontGuide titled 'Cold Weather Storage and Handling of Pesticides' or Maintenance, Cleaning and Storage of Ground sprayers at www.pesticides.montana.edu by selecting 'Reference Material'.
+These can be downloaded and printed free of charge.

-FOR FURTHER INFORMATION: See the MSU MontGuide titled "Maintainance, Storage and Cleaning of Sprayers" at pesticides.montana.edu/Reference/Sprayercleaning-MT198917AG.pdf for more information.
+FOR FURTHER INFORMATION: For a more detailed guide to winterizing spray equipment see the Purdue Extension publication titled "Preparing Spray Equipment for Winter Storage and Spring Startup".
 Contact the MSU Pesticide Education Program if readers have any further questions (Cecil Tharp, 406-994-5067, ctharp@montana.edu).